 3) A change request by a customer that is less than 14 days from the date of their scheduled course.

-PLEASE NOTE: cancellations within 72 hours preceding the start of a course will be subject to an additional increased administrative fee, in addition to the administrative fee described above.
-At that point, the Toronto Scuba Centre will have to account to the instructor that has been secured for the course.
-The fee is $65 in addition to the standard $85 administrative fee.
+PLEASE NOTE: Requests for cancellations, postponement or changes within 7 days preceding the start of a course will be subject to an additional increased administrative fee, in addition to the administrative fee described above.
+At that point, the Toronto Scuba Centre will have to account for the instructor that has been secured for the course.
+The fee is $85 in addition to the standard $85 administrative fee.

 If the customer cancels their course, any refunds will be subject to the administrative fee if applicable or any other administrative costs that has been incurred by the Toronto Scuba Centre as outlined above.
 Additionally, if a deposit has been paid to secure the customer’s spot on a particular course/trip/event, that deposit will be forfeit if the customer cancels or is unable to attend.